corysabol/seg/README.md

 See the [Future Development](#-future-development) section for a list of planned features.

 ## Scan mode
 In scan mode seg will accept input from a file which contains a list of network tags (strings which identify the network to the user) followed by a listener IP address.
+See [Target Specification](#target-specification).
 The tool will then leverage nmap or a pure rust in-built scanner depending on the supplied options to scan all ports for each listener supplied.
 This can be done for UDP and TCP.

 ## Listen mode